onlywei/repro-tanstack-start-vitest/VERIFY_FIX.md

 4. Tests pass as expected

 The plugin is still applied during normal development (`pnpm dev`) and production builds (`pnpm build`), so application functionality is unaffected.

+## Important Note

+This bug occurs in **all pnpm workspace configurations**, regardless of whether hoisting is enabled or disabled.
+The issue is specifically with how TanStack Start's `optimizeDeps` configuration interacts with Vitest's module resolution when importing components from workspace packages that have React as a peer dependency.